Studies Validating Voice-polygraph (A Partial List)

 - Smith, G.A.
 “Voice Analysis For Measurement Of Anxiety.”
 British Journal of Medical Psychology, 1977.
 The author concludes that voice stress analysis is a valid measure of anxiety (Available from Library of Congress).

 - Borgen, L.A., Goodman, L.I., Parke-Davis Research Laboratories, Ann Arbor, MI.
-“Voice Stress Analysis of Anxiolytic Drug Effects.”
+“Voice-polygraph of Anxiolytic Drug Effects.”
 Results of the study indicated that voice stress analysis of the verbal responses correlated well with the other physiological responses to acute stress (Available from Library of Congress).

 - Inbar, G.F., Eden, G. Dept. of Electrical Engineering Technion, Israel Institute of Technology, Haifa, Israel.
 “Psychological Stress Evaluators: EMG Correlation With Voice Tremor” published in Biology of Cybernetics, 1976.
 Inbar and Eden were able to independently verify the existence of the 8-14 Hertz ‘micro-tremor’ and to trace its origins to the central nervous system (Available from Library of Congress).